Pupil Premium

 When making decisions about using Pupil Premium funding it is important to consider the context of the school and subsequent challenges faced.

-- Less support at home
+Less help with schoolwork at home

-- More frequent behaviour difficulties
+More frequent behaviour challenges

 “It is for schools to decide how the Pupil Premium, allocated to schools is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”
 (Source – DfE website)